trebeljahr/trebeljahr.com/_booknotes/the-red-queen.md

 > How can there be a universal, species-specific human nature when every human being is unique?

-> The genetic differences between the average members of different races are actually tiny and mostly confined to a few genes that affect skin colour, physiognomy or physique.
+> The genetic differences between the average members of different races are  tiny and mostly confined to a few genes that affect skin colour, physiognomy or physique.

 ### Ours to Reason Why?